5 guidelines for newly appointed non-executive directors

-Strategy: A Sounding Board for what is coming next
+Strategy: a sounding board for what is coming next

-A good non-executive director will be able to help the executive board decide what direction they want their organization to go in the future.
+Non-executive directors help the executive team decide what direction they want their organisation to go in the future.
 NEDs provide an outsider’s view of the strategic plans and offer objective criticism when needed.
-They can also be a good sounding board for executive directors as they decide how to address various issues within the organization.
+They can also be a good sounding board for executive directors as they decide how to address various issues within the organisation.

-Risk Taking: Making the tough decisions
+Risk taking: making the tough decisions

-NEDs are often asked to analyze financial statements for risk factors.
+NEDs are often asked to analyse financial statements and risk factors.
 All non-execs should have a good understanding of what risk factors the industry they’re working for is facing.
 This means they need to make sure the financial information they receive is correct, and the financial controls are set and stable.
 Having good reliable financial information can only help the NED form business analysis of how much risk the company should make.
-A NED’s objective view of financial matters provides a good understanding for the company/organization to make intelligent decisions in operation goals.
+An objective view of financial matters provides a good understanding for the company/organisation to make intelligent decisions in operation goals.

-Objectivity: The Key to bringing it altogether
+Objectivity: the key to bringing it altogether

-It can’t be stressed enough that an NED needs to have an objective role in the organization and/or company.
-A good non-executive director will help executives connect with executives on other boards to come to an understanding of how they can work together and utilize common resources.
+It can’t be stressed enough that an NED needs to have an objective role in the organisation and/or company.
+A good non-executive director will help executives connect with executives on other boards to come to an understanding of how they can work together and utilise common resources.
 Non-execs that can separate themselves from a company’s internal issues and help them solve them are “golden” in the eyes of executive directors.

 So how do you pick up these skills?
 Some come to your naturally.
 Some you need to learn and work on.
 You definitely need to practice listening skills as it is ultimately what will make or break you.
 It won’t be easy to be objective about something you care about, so you will need to practice this as well.
 You will find however if you practice these skills that you will go far.

 NEDonBoard designed a Modern Board Member Masterclass for newly appointed non-executive directors that have identified areas in which professional development is needed.
 We invite you to visit the course page and schedule a call with one of our consultants for get your questions answered.